Learn all about how to update your OpenDevStack repositories and the running installation of it.

 cd namespaces for this to work properly.

 Next, update Tailor to the version corresponding to your new OpenDevStack version.
+At the moment, this version is noted at the start of each version specific update procedure.

 Then, update the configuration parameters (located in